-Polymaps is a mapping library that is aimed squarely at a data visualization audience.
-Offering a unique approach to styling the the maps it creates, analagous to CSS selectors, it's a great resource to know about.
+Polymaps is a mapping library that is aimed squarely at a data visualisation audience.
+Offering a unique approach to styling the the maps it creates, analogous to CSS selectors, it's a great resource to know about.

 OpenLayers is probably the most robust of these mapping libraries.
 The documentation isn't great and the learning curve is steep, but for certain tasks nothing else can compete.
 When you need a very specific tool no other library provides, OpenLayers is always there.

 Kartograph's tag line is 'rethink mapping' and that is exactly what its developers are doing.
 We're all used to the Mercator projection, but Kartograph brings far more choices to the table.
 If you aren't working with worldwide data, and can place your map in a defined box, Kartograph has the options you need to stand out from the crowd.